Episode Transcript

 Megan Kay (31:28):

 Great tip.
-Yeah.
+Yeah,

-Thank you, Tessa for joining us.
+Thank you, Tessa, for joining usand Jamie, as always, you're

 Jennifer Diamond (31:52):